My nephew and son enjoy a good screaming match, something I may never understand. © Photo by Francesca Di Meglio

 4. They are completely destructive.
 I gave my niece a baby doll and she cuddled it in her arms.
 My son sometimes does that.
 But often he holds it by the foot, swings it around, and throws it across the room.
 We do art projects.
 And my niece will gently hold a paintbrush and try to make her project look beautiful – and tell us that is what she’s doing.
 The boys, especially Baby Boy who is a little bit older, will enjoy the work all the same.
 But they will squeeze the paint tube until it dies or crumple the paper before gluing it to the other piece.
 Sometimes, within moments of getting a new toy, they break it.
 Sometimes, these toys look like they’ve been run over by a monster truck.
 How do little hands manage that kind of damage?

 With those same little hands, these little boys have stolen our hearts.
 They fist pump, and caress their mamma’s face.
 They give the strongest hugs and their mysterious behavior, although confounding, make life all the more interesting and better than we could have ever imagined.
 And I’m honored God chose to bless me with this detective badge.

-Di Meglio is the author of Fun with the Family New Jersey (Globe Pequot Press Travel, 2012) and the Guide to Newlyweds for About.com.
+Di Meglio is the author of Fun with the Family New Jersey (Globe Pequot Press Travel) and the Newlyweds Expert for About.com.